 CORAL FOREST

 Foaled May 14, 2004 at 3:30 PM.
 Topaz went into labor as I was doing my daily cleaning of her pen- what a considerate mare!
-Coral is a friendly filly who inherited her dam's calm, quiet temperament and bold, investigative nature.
+Coral is a very people friendly mare who inherited her dam's quiet temperament and bold, investigative nature.
 She is extremely intelligent and quickly picks up on learning new things.
-She has a wonderful head- very short and wide between her large eyes, with a nicely dished profile and tipped in ears.
-Her back is short and she has a nice long hip and powerful hindquarters.
-She carries herself very upright and with her rounded frame, there is no doubt about what breed this filly is!
+She has a wonderful head- very short and wide between her large eyes, with a nicely dished profile.
+She has a nice long hip and powerful hindquarters.
+She carries herself very upright and with her rounded frame, there is no doubt about what breed she is!
 I could watch her all day- she is that beautiful.
 Typical of a Morgan, if you are out in the field working on something, Coral will be right there "helping".
 She is very much a social butterfly- beauty AND brains!

-100% foundation breeding.
-Her ancestry features several horses that had great influence in southern breeding programs of forty years ago, such as the beautiful Adrian Ashmore and Pineland Red Roger, a son of Jolly Roger (Joe Young's foundation stallion) out of the Sonfield daughter Princess Field.
+Coral has no modern outcrosses in her pedigree.
+Her ancestry features several horses that had great influence in southern breeding programs of fifty years ago, such as the beautiful Adrian Ashmore and Pineland Red Roger, a son of Jolly Roger (Joe Young's foundation stallion) out of the Sonfield daughter Princess Field.
+Princess Field has some interesting Hearst Arabian breeding going back to Sabab.
 Coral has two crosses to the great palomino stallion Californio.
 She also has some wonderful Lippitt breeding through Lippitt Miss Nekomia, Lippitt Ashmore, Lippitt Ethan Ash, Lippitt Moro Ash, and Lippitt George; old government through Devan Hawk, Gay Dancer, Linsley and Querido; old midwest with Dude Hudson and Archie O; Western Working from such greats as Headlight Morgan, Red Oak, Will Rogers, and The Admiral; and numerous crosses to such old Brunk greats as Flyhawk, Allen King and Knox Morgan.
 In short, Coral's pedigree comprises a selection of some of the best breeding from all of the old families.

 World's Edge Goldoak